Home » Guide to Application Control Strategies

 4. Heighten security by restricting applications

-Once an allowlist has been created with all the necessary applications, move the policies to the Strict Mode.
-This ensures heightened security in the network since only the allow listed applications are allowed to be accessed in the network and helps achieve a zero-trust environment, thereby decreasing the cyberattack vector.
-In addition, it is ensured that there are no Unmanaged Applications since once the Strict Mode is enabled, as the unmanaged applications will be prohibited from being accessed.
+Once an allowlist has been created with all the necessary applications, enforce a zero-trust security model by switching to Strict Mode.
+This minimizes the attack surface since only the allow listed applications are allowed to be accessed in the network and prevents unauthorized application execution as no unmanaged applications are allowed to run in Strict Mode.

 5. Allow users to request access to applications

-From time to time, various business-critical tasks might pop up, requiring the usage of applications that are not specified with an allowlist.
-For instance, a support technician in the organization might require a video-conferencing application to interact with a customer, which isn't a part of the allowlist specified.
-Since the strict mode prevents unmanaged applications from being accessed, this might cause disruptions in user productivity.
+From time to time, various business-critical tasks might pop up, requiring the usage of applications that are not specified within an allowlist.
+For instance, a support technician might require a video-conferencing application to interact with a customer, which isn't a part of the allowlist specified.
+Since the strict mode prevents unmanaged applications from being accessed, this could impact productivity.